kjetilom/network_listener/README.md

 To stop the simulation, press enter in the window with the experiment running, and wait for it to finish.

+## Additional information

+The naming of "scheduler" is a bit misleading, as it does not schedule anything, but rather it is meant to be acting as a data consumer in replace of a real Kubernetes master node: collecting data from the nodes.

+It contains examples of how to interact with the nodes, via a `ClientStreamingServer` that nodes can stream `DataMsg`s to, containing link state information.

 # Creating plots
 The `dataplotter.py` script can be used to create plots from the data in the database.